zachleigh/pronounce-php/README.md

 ```
 composer require zachleigh/pronounce-php
 ```
-Once everything is installed, the program will be in vendor/zachleigh/pronounce-php
+If you install through composer, the program will be in vendor/zachleigh/pronounce-php

 ## Usage

 #####General syntax overview
 ```
-pronounce-php command argument [options]
+pronounce-php command [argument]  [options]
 ```

 ## Commands
 * [all](#all)
 * [hyphenate](#hyphenate)
 * [lookup](#lookup)

 ### all

 Output the entire CMUdict file with arpabet, hyphenation, IPA, and spelling approximation strings to either a file or a database.
 Default is to write to a file called 'output.txt'.